867380699/867380699.github.io/_posts/2019-05-09-W3X_Files_Format.md

 then there is n times a item set structure
 int: Tree ID number in the World Editor (little endian) (each tree has a different one)
 ```

+Tree ID can be found in the file `"doodads.slk"`.

 *flags: